bwlewis/crosstool/README.md

 Create widgets that send control information, for example from sliders or other HTML elements ("transmitters").
 Or make widgets that receive information from crosstalk apps ("receivers").
 Transmitters and receivers use one-sided communication unlike most other crosstalk widgets.
-Or transceive and optionally transcode key information from one crosstalk group to another ("transceiver").
+Use "transceivers" to communicate selections across one or two crosstalk groups and optionally transcode key information from one crosstalk group to another.

 See https://rstudio.github.io/crosstalk/ for details on crosstalk.

+See https://bwlewis.github.io/crosstool/ for crosstool examples.

-This prototype defines three ridiculously barebones generic widget classes: transmitter, receiver, and transceiver.
-Unlike typical crosstalk widgets, these widgets are generally _uni-directional_, either transmitting or receiving data, respectively, on a crosstalk _selection_ interface.
-"Transceiver" widgets use two one-sided communication channels, one for each crosstalk group (receiving on one group and transmitting to the other).
+The crosstool package defines three almost ridiculously barebones generic widget classes: transmitter, receiver, and transceiver.
+Unlike typical crosstalk widgets, these widgets are generally _uni-directional_, either transmitting or receiving data on a crosstalk _selection_ interface.
+"Transceiver" widgets use two one-sided communication channels, either on the same crosstalk group or across two crosstalk groups.

 The widget is intended as low-level prototype for generic user-interface control elements, similar to the control widgets available in shiny.
 They can